Mutual Fund Flows and Government Bond Returns

 Date Written: January 31, 2022

 We investigate daily flows to Israeli government bonds mutual funds, which are held primarily by retail investors.
-We divide the bonds into six categories: nominal/CPI-linked; short-term, intermediate-term, and long-term maturity.
-We find that daily net flows are contemporaneously correlated with price changes of all categories.
-These price changes are economically significant and they subsequently reverse fully or mostly within 10 trading days.
-The price reversal indicates that the initial price changes are due to “noise.”
-We also find that these price distortions affect break-even inflation—a popular measure of inflation expectations.
-Our findings indicate that even securities that are held by institutions and professional investors are affected by retail sentiment.
+We divide the bonds into six categories: nominal/CPI-linked - short-term, intermediate-term, and long-term maturity.
+We find that unexpected daily net flows are contemporaneously correlated with price changes in all categories, with correlations ranging from 0.094 to 0.221 depending on the bond category.
+These price changes are significant, and they subsequently reverse fully or mostly within 10 trading days.
+The price reversal indicates that the initial price changes are due to “price pressure.”
+We find that these price distortions affect break-even inflation—a measure of inflation expectations.
+Our findings indicate that even government bonds are affected by retail price pressure.

 Keywords: Investor sentiment, government bonds, mutual fund flows, break-even inflation